MaromSv/CV2/DPT_blur/README.md

 ## Integration Context

-This module is part of the larger `CV2` repository.
-It complements other efforts, such as the `ID-Blau` dataset generation, by providing a method to *predict* blur characteristics from images, whereas `ID-Blau` focuses on *generating* synthetically blurred images with ground truth blur information for training.
+This repo provides a model and method to *predict* blur characteristics from images, whereas `ID-Blau` focuses on *generating* synthetically blurred images with ground truth blur information for training.

-## Usage Example

-Please refer to the `showcase_dpt_blur.ipynb` notebook in this directory for a practical example of loading the model and running it on test images.

 ## Setup